 After searching various times in the series, Doug and Skeeter finally find the Lucky Duck Lake monster, who turns out to be nicer than they thought.
 They name him Herman Melville, and he becomes their friend.
 After showing him to Mrs. Dink, she tells them to keep Herman a secret, as well as the fact that Bill Bluff has been polluting the lake he came from.
-However, after Guy Graham, Doug's rival, finds a picture of Herman left behind by Doug when he was seeing Patti and Guy decorate for the Valentine's Day Dance at Funkytown, he quickly phones Mr. Bluff and tells him about the monster.
+However, after Guy Graham, Doug's rival, finds a picture of Herman left behind by Doug when he was seeing Patti and Guy decorate for the Valentine's Day Dance at Funkytown, he quickly calls Mr. Bluff and tells him about the monster.
 Now, Mr. Bluff's army are searching for the monster, while Doug is trying to keep him a secret - all while trying to win Patti's affections from Guy.

 This film provides examples of:

-- Award Bait Song: "Someone Like Me"
+- Award-Bait Song: "Someone Like Me".

 - Contagious Cassandra Truth: Doug and Skeeter tell the Mayor about the swamp creature they found, but she can't publicly declare its existence without backlash.
-They try, but an attempt to capture the beast by a Corrupt Corporate Executive impedes this.
+They try, but an attempt to capture the monster by a Corrupt Corporate Executive impedes this.

-- Digital Destruction: The Disney Movie Club DVD of the film uses the Toon Disney edit of the film, making it one of the few instances where the tape has better quality than the DVD.
+- Digital Destruction: The Disney Movie Club DVD of the film uses the Toon Disney edit of the movie, making it one of the few instances where the tape has better quality than the DVD.

 - Green Aesop: While not quite as in-your-face as other examples, this is a major plot point.
 Mr. Bluff's pollution of Lucky Duck Lake results in the creation of a monster, which he then wants to kill to cover up his tracks.
 In the end, the monster escapes, Mr. Bluff's actions are exposed and he then volunteers to clean up his mess.
 (Unless he wants to face the financial consequences, which could drive him bankrupt from lawsuits by the Feds.)

 - Hypothetical Fight Debate: Two cops debate who would win in a fight between Batman and Superman.

-- Leitmotif: An instrumental of the Doug Live song "Someone Like Me" plays during Doug and Patti's moments.
+- Leitmotif: An instrumental of the Doug Live! song "Someone Like Me" plays during Doug and Patti's moments.

 - Production Throwback: Music cues from another Disney / Jumbo Pictures show, 101 Dalmatians: The Series play in a few scenes.
-When Doug and Skeeter are walking out of the photo shop at the mall, the background music theme from "Mall Pups" plays, and when Mr. Bluff's army are searching for Herman, Lt.
+When Doug and Skeeter are walking out of the photoshop at the mall, the background music theme from "Mall Pups" plays, and when Mr. Bluff's army are searching for Herman, Lt.
 Pug's Leitmotif plays.